 - Go Prepaid for Online Shopping

-Kim Zetter from Wired.com points out that using prepaid, loadable credit or debit cards for internet purchases can add a thick layer of security over your actual finances.
-You can load an approximate amount onto the card that will cover the purchase in question, and after the funds have been withdrawn, you can banish the card for good.
+Kim Zetter from Wired.com points out that using prepaid, loadable credit, or debit cards for internet purchases can add security to your finances.
+You can load an approximation to the card to cover the purchase in question, and after the funds have been withdrawn, banish the card for good.
 If you shop online frequently, you can also keep it around for future uses.
 Likewise, you can use pseudo credit card numbers to mask your real numbers.
 Financial institutions such as Bank of America, Citi Bank, and Discover offer this type of service because if online hackers can carry false or mysterious identities, then you should be able to as well.

 - Check Your Credit Card Activity Often

 These days, you don’t have to wait for your credit card statement to come around through postal mail to know exactly what’s going on with your credit activity.
 You can log on to the credit card company’s website and observe the activity in real time.
 Larry Magid from Forbes.com urges consumers to stay on top of their credit by checking their accounts on a regular basis.
 Of course, you will always see a virtual general breakdown of purchases and payments that you have made in the past.
-However, if you notice any unusual or unfamiliar activity, it is suggested that you notify the credit card company immediately.
+If you notice any unusual or unfamiliar activity, it is advisable to immediately notify the credit card company.

 - Use a Fraud Alert to Your Advantage

 Fortunately, you have the option of placing a fraud alert on your credit report if you either sense suspicious activity or want to strengthen the protection of your finances.
 Credit bureaus often offer this feature free of charge, and Richard Barenblatt from Who Lends Here notes that it can protect you from disastrous scenarios that may happen down the road.
-Once the fraud alert has been placed on your account, lenders will need to go through a rigorous set of steps to confirm your identity before lending money or opening new lines of credit.
+After placing a fraud alert on your account, lenders must follow a stringent set of steps to verify your identity before granting loans or opening new lines of credit.
 This might be a bit of a nuisance for you, but imagine how useful it will be if a criminal attempts to steal your identity.
 This is why a fraud alert is completely necessary.

 - Avoid Identity Theft Protection Services

 These days, almost any credit card company can be a provider of identity theft services, and these services are apparently the “be-all end-all” of your finances.
 These companies use scare tactics to convince consumers that they will eventually become victims of identity theft without their paid protection.
 What’s worse is that companies will charge anywhere from $100-$300 for annual coverage.
 What consumers don’t know, however, is that it is rather easy to do what these companies are doing for virtually no cost.
 If you ever come across an offer from a reputable company for free credit monitoring, Consumer Reports urges you to take advantage of it.
-If the service is only offered for a limited period of time, be sure to cancel before it before the trial ends.
+If the service has a limited-time offer, make sure to cancel it before the trial ends

 - Know How to Identify a Phishing Scam